dreamcat4/Mcp4261/README.markdown

 ### UPDATE

-- update the libraryo to work with newer Arduino and new SPI
+- update the library to work with newer Arduino and new SPI

 ### Introduction